 The total price of wholesale power is the total price per MWh of purchasing wholesale electricity from PJM markets.
 The total price is an average price and actual prices vary by location.
 The total price includes the price of energy, capacity, ancillary services, transmission service, administrative fees, regulatory support fees and uplift charges billed through PJM systems.
-Table 1-1 provides the components of the total average price for wholesale power in PJM.
-Each of these items is defined in PJM's Open Access Transmission Tariff (OATT) and PJM Operating Agreement and each is collected through PJM's billing system.
+Table 1-1 provides the average price and total revenues paid, by component for calendar year 2009 and for January through June 2010.
+Each of the components is defined in PJM's Open Access Transmission Tariff (OATT) and PJM Operating Agreement and each is collected through PJM's billing system.